This post may contain affiliate links, my full disclosure can be read here.

 One of the first books I read was Teaching the Trivium (TTT) by the Bluedorn’s.
-There book was wonderful and had a deep insight on how and why to teach.
+Their book was wonderful and had a deep insight into how and why to teach.
 But I found it still left me with many questions a new homeschooler would have.

 What curriculum should I use and when should I start using them?
 There are soooo many different books available in every subject a new homeschooler can get lost.

-Our first few years were spent trying to use parts of both programs and in the end the TWTM burned us out.
-For our family and our learning styles it’s just too much, to quick.
+Our first few years were spent trying to use parts of both programs and in the end, the TWTM burned us out.
+For our family and our learning styles, it’s just too much, too quick.
 But FIAR was a winner for us!
 We found that unit studies really worked well.